A/vim-trash-polka/readme.md

 ### Idea Behind

-Semantic of the theme is based on `primary` and `secondary` colors: the first one is to make important content brighter (code, text, filetree, etc), and the second one is slightly dimmed to get less attention (comments, statusbars, etc).
+Semantic of the theme is based on `primary` and `secondary` colors: the first one is to accent on important content (code, text, filetree, etc), and the second one is slightly dimmed to get less attention (comments, statusbars, etc).

-And also to reduce noise, the theme is mostly relays on 3 colors: white, blue, and red, so if you a fan of fancy many-colorish themes, probably it isn't the one you're looking for.
+To reduce noise, the theme is mostly relays on 3 colors: white, blue, and red, so if you a fan of fancy many-colorish themes, probably it isn't the one you're looking for.